 How Much Does the Syracuse Auctioneer Bond Cost?

-The Syracuse Auctioneer bond costs just $100 per year.
+The Syracuse Auctioneer bond costs either $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 Syracuse requires auctioneers to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Syracuse City Code 9-2, an auctioneer is a person that publicly sells property to the highest bidder.

 Exemptions to this definition include:

 - Sales of unredeemed goods by licensed pawnbrokers

 - Executors or administrators in estates, wills, or trusts

 - Sales made on behalf of the court or government

 - Sales of property related to a clearance of title taken under a conditional sales contract